 | Annual maintenance | $2,000–$6,000+ |

-Is a Nevis Trust Right for You?
+Is a Nevis Trust Worth It?
 Key Considerations

-- Do you own assets or operate internationally?
+- Do you own property in foreign countries or do business internationally?

 Frequently Asked Questions